jackmadethat/animus/README.md

 - Better integration of workouts with timer
 - Better designed profile page
 - Add calendar to track and schedule workout and rest days

+## Bugs

+- App doesn't keep phones and tablets awake, requiring screen taps.
+The animated logo fixes this in some cases, and I couldn't make keepawake work properly.
+- Audio in the timer can bug out on some machines and in some browsers, need a workaround to disable audio if this is the case.